tclssg/tclssg/README.md

     deploying...
     done.

-(If you specify an FTP password in the config the password automatically replaced with "***" in Tclssg's log output.)
+(If you specify an FTP password in the config the password is automatically replaced with "***" in Tclssg's log output.)

 License
 -------

 MIT.
 See the file `LICENSE` for details.

-The Tclssg logo images are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+The Tclssg logo images are copyright (c) 2014 Danyil Bohdan and are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

-Markdown 1.0.1 is copyright (c) 2004 John Gruber and is distributed under a three-clause BSD license.
-See `external/Markdown_1.0.1/License.text`.
+The [Caius](https://github.com/tobijk/caius) Markdown package 0.9 is copyright (c) 2013 Tobias Koch and is distributed under a two-clause BSD license.
+See `external/markdown/markdown.tcl`.

 Bootstrap 3.2.0 is copyright (c) 2011-2014 Twitter, Inc and is distributed under the MIT license.
 See `skeleton/static/external/bootstrap-3.2.0-dist/LICENSE`.